a-fitzgerald/InfiniteLiveKt/README.md

 Thankfully, with the help of functional programming we can appropriately handle them whenever an error occurs, thus avoiding unexpected failures which may cause a fatal crash.

-They are two major type of exceptions you need to be aware of :
+There are two major type of exceptions you need to be aware of :
 - InfiniteLiveException
 - [Exception](https://kotlinlang.org/docs/exceptions.html)